World Usability Day 2024 and How Accessibility is Changing the Digital World

 ui42 Workshop on Accessibility of Digital Products for Everyone

-Following the lectures was a workshop on the topic “Digital Products for Everyone - accessibility of digital products” conducted by Martin Krupa and Dušan Vereš, senior manager for UX and research at ui42.
+Following the lectures was a workshop on the topic “Digital Products for Everyone - Accessibility of Digital Products” conducted by Martin Krupa and Dušan Vereš, senior manager for UX and research at ui42.
 The goal of the workshop was to demonstrate and provide practical advice on how to adapt digital products for the widest possible range of users, including people with physical, cognitive, or sensory limitations, in accordance with the latest European Union regulations.
 Participants engaged in a small UX testing session, where they experienced firsthand, using special glasses and gloves, how challenging it is to navigate websites with impaired vision or when your motor skills do not cooperate.

 World Usability Day 2024 once again brought inspiration and concrete steps on how to make design more attractive and usable in all areas of our lives.
 Thank you for allowing us to be part of it again, and see you next year!